rozgo/Open-Transactions/README.md

 (http://truledger.com/) for another example of this concept.

--- The server cannot forge your signature, and thus cannot change your balance without your signed permission, nor falsify any receipt.
+-- The server cannot forge your signature, and thus cannot change your balance without your signed permission, (since it can't falsify any receipt.)
 The server is likewise on the hook with the issuer, for the same reason.
-(This is because the receipt IS the account, and because the server cannot sign the receipt until you have signed it first--and the server cannot forge your signature.)
+This is because the receipt IS the account, and because the server cannot sign the receipt until you have signed it first--and the server cannot forge your signature.

 -- Open Transactions also features MARKETS.
 Any two asset types can be traded against each other.
 The markets are full-featured and